Evaluating Feature Dependent Noise in Preference-based Reinforcement Learning

 We observed a similar pattern in Metaworld Soccer, where preference errors are often made in similar image observations.
 However, the Metaworld Soccer is a much more complicated domain that requires 3D understanding, and all of the models fail to provide high-quality preferences.
 For example, even the biggest model, Qwen 2.5 VL 72B, gives about 29.6\% noise, and our smallest model, Qwen 2.5 VL 7B, almost gives random preferences.
 As a result, none of the models can guide the policy to solve the task, and at the same scales of uniform noise, similarly, all policies failed to complete the task.
 Furthermore, sometimes the soccer ball is almost blocked by the gate, and the VLM may not notice it, just like a human teacher.
-Here, to answer our research question \textbf{R3}, the VLM Noise is feature-dependent noise and consists of similar characteristics to trajectory similarity noise, as well as humans.
+Here, to answer our research question \textbf{R3}, VLM-induced noise exhibits characteristics similar to trajectory-similarity noise, suggesting that VLM-based teachers inherently introduce feature-dependent noise.
 Learning with this type of noise is challenging in complex high-dimensional domains like Meta-world Soccer as opposed to an easy domain like Cartpole.